ARE POLAR BEARS ENDANGERED? WHAT THREATS DO THEY FACE?

 With receding ice, polar bears have a hard time maintaining their food supply, ringed and bearded seals, which also rely on sea ice.
 Mother bears cannot pack on enough body weight to nurse their cubs and many bears are left starving.
 Some bears are even drowning as they swim further and further distances out to sea to find food.
 Cubs who swim too far to find food often perish.

 - Pollution – Many toxins build up in animal fat, and a healthy polar bear diet requires large quantities of fat.

 The IUCN states that 20-25,000 polar bears remain in the wild worldwide.
-In 2014, a study published in Ecological Applications on polar bears in northeast Alaska (the southern Beaufort Sea) and the Northwest Territories documented a 40 percent polar bear population loss between 2001-2010, dropping from 1,500 to 900 bears.
+In 2014, a study published in Ecological Applications on polar bears in northeast Alaska and the Northwest Territory in Canada (the Southern Beaufort Sea polar bear population) documented a 40 percent population loss between 2001-2010, dropping from 1,500 to 900 bears.

-Polar bears in Alaska rely on “divergent ice” – ice that shrinks further and further from shore, making polar bears swim further and further out to sea in an attempt to reach prey.
+Polar bears in Alaska rely on the divergent ice ecoregion where sea ice pulls away from the coast in summer, and polar bears must be on land or stay with the ice as it recedes north.
+As sea ice continues to disappear, polar bears are forced to swim further and further out to sea in an attempt to reach prey.
 About 8,000 bears from Canada to Alaska to Russia share this divergent ice.

 Side note: polar bears will share food if another bear “begs” politely.
 This involves submissive behavior, circling, and nose bumping.

 POLAR BEAR DENNING